aprettygoodprogramer/aprettygoodprogramer/README.md

 ## About Me

-I'm a passionate programmer who uses arch (btw) and windows.
-Yes it is possible to do this.
+I'm a passionate programmer who uses Arch (btw) and Windows.
+Yes, it is possible to do this.
+I am a locked in individual.

 - 🔭 I’m currently working on: random stuff
 - 🌱 I’m currently learning: C++ C# Python and React
-- 💬 Ask me about: Ai (pls dont take my hobby)
+- 💬 Ask me about: Ai (pls don't take my hobby)

 ## Skills